atlanhq/application-sdk/application_sdk/test_utils/scale_data_generator/README.md

-# Scaled Data Generator
+# Scale Data Generator

-A powerful tool for generating scaled synthetic data for SQL Source testing.
+A powerful tool for generating scale synthetic data for SQL Source testing.
 This tool allows you to generate realistic test data based on your database schema and configuration.

 ## Features